tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 <center><img src="/content/images/2017/05/lsof-cd.png"></center>

 The perpetrator had been running his malicious program under `/usr/bin` which obviously meant he did gain root access to my server.
-There was no other way I could think of through which he could have placed it under `/usr/bin` otherwise.
+There was no other way I could think of, through which the perpetrator could have placed it under `/usr/bin` otherwise.

 If you feel, someone else too is logged in, you can easily check that by doing a